TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

 5. Install the extension
 ========================

-On composer-based installations the extension is not installed yet.
+On Composer-based installations the extension is not installed yet.
 It will not be displayed in the :guilabel:`Extension Manager` in the backend.

 To install it, open the main :file:`composer.json` of your **project** (not the